 All Hydrangeas grown in pots will need regular watering to ensure they do not dry out. ( Most potted Hydrangeas die from a shortage of water)

 What pot to plant a Hydrangea in?

-Firstly you want your final planting position to be a larger pot as possible, ideally you want to pot a hydrangea into a smaller pot first and allow it to establish in the smaller pot and again repeating this maybe a couple of times before planting the Hydrangea into its final pot or planter.
-An ideal final size pot would be somethings the size of half a whiskey barrel.
+Firstly you want your final planting position to be a larger pot as possible, ideally, you want to pot a hydrangea into a smaller pot first and allow it to establish in the smaller pot and again repeating this maybe a couple of times before planting the Hydrangea into its final pot or planter.
+An ideal final size pot would be something the size of half a whiskey barrel.
 If you plant them straight into a large pot they may get sodden roots and start to rot killing the plant.

 Choosing the right Hydrangea for your pot?

 You can plant any Hydrangea into a pot as mentioned above but there are a few Hydrangeas that seem to grow better in pots.
 Mop head Hydrangeas (probably the most popular hydrangea) even though they’re not a dwarf variety, many people have success with growing them in pots.